stephaneuler/board-of-symbols/README.md

 - go to the Visual Studio directories and run vsvarsall.bat script
 - in the command window return to the jserver directory
 - type: set > vc.properties
-- open this file in an editor and replace all \ with \\
+- open this file in an editor and replace all backslashs \  with double backslashs \\\\